John Derek: Personal life

 In 1973 Derek, Evans, and 16-year-old high school dropout Mary Cathleen Collins, who would later be known as Bo Derek, traveled to the Greek island of Mykonos to make the film And Once Upon a Time (unreleased until 1981, under the title Fantasies).
 During filming, Derek and Collins began an affair.
 Evans returned to the United States and filed for divorce in 1974, but Derek and Collins stayed on in Europe until she turned 18 in November of that year so that Derek would avoid statutory rape charges.

 Collins, known as Bo Derek following their marriage on June 10, 1976, achieved international fame in 1979 with her role in the Blake Edwards film 10.
 Derek suffered a heart attack in 1986, but completely recovered.
 Bo Derek wrote in her autobiography that "there was an ongoing contest between John Derek and George Hamilton as to who had the most [sun]tan!"

 The couple remained together until John died in 1998.

 Derek had one granddaughter, Alyce Derek (born 1969), from his son Russell's marriage to Lynette Berry.
 Through Alyce, he has two great-granddaughters, Ariel and Asia Duran.

-Death

 Derek died on May 22, 1998, of cardiovascular disease in Santa Maria, California, at the age of 71.
 His remains were cremated.